aayushmanghosh/CATFA-Net-pytorch/README.md

    d. '/test_masks' : should contain corresponding binary masks of the test images.
    ```

-   If the dataset directory does not have any predefined splits, the dataset folder should be organized as follows (use exact same name):
+   If the dataset directory does not have any predefined splits, the dataset folder should be organized as follows:

    ```raw
    1. '/images' : should contain the images.